piecepackr/piecepackr/README.rst

 How should I Print & Play my piecepack?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Print-and-Play pdf's produced by the ``make_piecepack`` command are designed to be used in three different ways:
+The Print-and-Play pdf's produced by the ``make_piecepack`` executable are designed to be used in three different ways:

 - Print single-sided on label paper, cut out the labels, and apply to components (in the material of your choice).
 - Print single-sided on paper(board), apply adhesive to the back, fold over in half "hot-dog-style", and cut out the components.
 One will need to to some additional folding and application of adhesive/tape in order to construct the dice and pawns.
 One can build more dice/pawns/pawn belts if you cut them out *before* folding the paper(board) in half but if you don't do so you should still have all the "standard" piecepack components.